-- Activities of the Palmdale Recycled Water Authority (PRWA), AV Integrated Regional Water Management Plan (IRWMP), and Antelope Valley State Water Contractors Association have continued. - The District staff continues to share the administration of the Antelope Valley Watermaster Board (AVWB) with AVEK and related meetings. - District staff is active in the local chambers, Greater Antelope Valley Economic Alliance (GAVEA), regional human resources, and public information organizations. - The first "PWD Water Ambassador Academy" (WAA) was conducted on September through October 2018.
-The response was overwhelmingly positive.
-The next Academy was successfully completed in March 2019 and a high school version of the Academy was successfully held as a one-day event in May 2019.
-The 2020 WAA is being planned for March 2020.
-This will also include a brief presentation by the City of Palmdale.
-The District will also be included in the City's program.

-- The District, AVEK, City of Palmdale, and the City of Lancaster cohosted the Greater Antelope Valley Water Emergency Coalition on October 30th.
+- Activities of the Palmdale Recycled Water Authority (PRWA), AV Integrated Regional Water Management Plan (IRWMP), and Antelope Valley State Water Contractors Association have continued. - The District staff continues to share the administration of the Antelope Valley Watermaster Board (AVWB) with AVEK and related meetings. - District staff is active in the local chambers, Greater Antelope Valley Economic Alliance (GAVEA), regional human resources, and public information organizations. - The 2020 "PWD Water Ambassador Academy" (WAA) began in March.
+However, the last session and the facilities tour were canceled due to the COVID-19 event.
+The last session was planned to include a brief presentation by the City of Palmdale.
+The District will also be included in the City's program. - The District, AVEK, City of Palmdale, and the City of Lancaster cohosted the Greater Antelope Valley Water Emergency Coalition on October 30th.
 The event was wellreceived and a success.
 A more formal move towards mutual assistance and coordination is planned from the participating organizations. - PRWA staff, District and City personnel recently met to look at activities for this year and what future planning should be done.
 This includes developing a logo and brand, a website, completing the Phase II contract documents, possibly updating the Master Plan, and developing a five-year strategic plan.